maxlambertini/11tysetup.sh/README.md

 - Creates 20 random blog posts by invoking https://fakedown.xoxarle.com/eleventy-post 20 times
 - Creates a random color scheme (three dark colors and three light colors.
 End result might be yucky. _You have been warned._)

-However, [the end result](https://11tysetupsh.netlify.app/) is a responsive, complete mockup of a site that scores 400 points on [Google Page Speed Insight](https://web.dev/measure/)
+However, [the end result](https://11tysetupsh.netlify.app/) is a responsive, complete mockup of a site that scores 400 points on [Google Page Speed Insight](https://web.dev/measure/).
+It might be ugly, but it gets there. `;-) `

 ## Requirements